 Our primary sources of liquidity are net cash provided by operating activities and borrowings under our Revolving Credit Facility.
 Our primary cash needs are for capital expenditures and working capital.
-As of February 3, 2018, we had \$96.0 million available to borrow under our \$100.0 million Revolving Credit Facility and \$39.2 million of cash and cash equivalents on hand.
-We had \$48.8 million of outstanding borrowings under our Term Loan Facility.
+As of February 2, 2019, we had \$98.9 million available to borrow under our \$100.0 million Revolving Credit Facility and \$51.9 million of cash and cash equivalents on hand.
+We had no outstanding borrowings under our Term Loan Facility, having paid the balance in full in 2018.

 Our capital expenditures are primarily related to new store openings, store resets, which consist of improvements to stores as they are needed, expenditures related to our distribution centers, and infrastructure-related investments, including investments related to upgrading and maintaining our information technology systems.
-We spent \$19.3 million, \$16.4 million and \$14.2 million for capital expenditures in 2017, 2016 and 2015, respectively.
+We spent \$74.2 million, \$19.3 million and \$16.4 million for capital expenditures in 2018, 2017 and 2016, respectively.
+Our 2018 capital expenditures include the purchase of 12 former Toys "R" Us locations for approximately \$42.0 million.
 We expect to fund capital expenditures from net cash provided by operating activities.
-We opened 34 new stores during 2017 and expect to open between 36 and 38 new stores during 2018.
-We also expect to invest in our distribution centers, store resets and general corporate capital expenditures, including information technology, in 2018.
+We opened 37 new stores during 2018 and expect to open between 42 and 44 new stores during 2019.
+We expect to invest in our distribution centers, including the newly acquired 58-acre parcel of land in Lancaster, TX for the construction of our third distribution center expected to be completed in the first quarter of 2020.
+In addition, we expect to invest in store resets and general corporate capital expenditures, including information technology, in 2019.